 Any environment where emissions from traditional forklifts would be an issue is the perfect match for electric forklifts.
 Whether it’s an enclosed warehouse or a refrigerated unit, battery-powered forklifts are capable of working in many different environments.
 They’re also ideal for workplaces where requirements are continually shifting and changing.
 Many of the models from Doosan are also just as capable for use in external environments provided the ground is relatively flat.

 While workplaces where consistent heavy-duty loads may not be best suited to an electric-only fleet, combining a few battery-powered forklifts with larger petrol or diesel models can provide the versatility needed for enhanced productivity.
-Electric forklifts are also well suited for smaller spaces and retrieving unwieldy items in addition to standard pallets, making them multi-purpose in just about any warehouse, factory or manufacturing plant.
+Electric forklifts and electric pallet trucks are also well suited for smaller spaces and retrieving unwieldy items in addition to standard pallets, making them multi-purpose in just about any warehouse, factory or manufacturing plant.

 Many industries would benefit from investing in electric forklift technology, but these are just a few of the sectors that could get the most out of bringing in a battery-powered fleet of forklifts: